jjcapellan/SIXDB/README.md

 ```

 ### Read records
-SIDB can read the records using 5 types of query.
+SIDB can read the records using two methods and 5 types of query.

 ```javascript
 //